 Aravinda is a qualified lawyer with a BL (Andhra University, India) and an ML (University of Warwick, UK).
 She has an MA in Social work from Tata Institute of Social Sciences (TISS), specialising in Criminology and Correctional Administration.
 She has many years’ experience of working with national and international non-governmental organisations including Parents against Child Sexual Exploitation (PACE), Lawyer’s Collective, Commonwealth Human Rights Initiative (CHRI) and was involved in research and policy reform initiatives in India and UK.

-Dr Kosaraju has extensive experience of developing training for criminal justice practitioners and also teaches modules in law and criminology.
-Dr Kosaraju has been a member of many consultative groups for the Department of Children, Schools and Families (DfES), Ministry of Justice (MoJ) and United Kingdom Human Trafficking Centre (UKHTC) contributing the development of policy around safeguarding children from sexual exploitation.
-She is the founding member of Support After Rape and Sexual Violence Leeds (SARSVL) and a former director of National Working Group for Sexually Exploited Children and Young People (NWG).
+Aravinda has extensive experience of developing training for criminal justice practitioners and also teaches modules in law, criminology and social work.
+She had been a member of many consultative groups for the Department of Children, Schools and Families (DfES), Ministry of Justice (MoJ) and United Kingdom Human Trafficking Centre (UKHTC) contributing to the development of policy around safeguarding children from sexual exploitation.
+She is the founding member of Support After Rape and Sexual Violence Leeds (SARSVL) and a former director of the NWG Network.

 Aravinda's research broadly engages with issues of violence against women and children; criminal justice responses to sexual offending; and safeguarding children policy and practice.
 Her research particularly focuses on safeguarding children from sexual exploitation and other sexual offences including grooming, trafficking and child pornography.

 Aravinda teaches on modules for the MA programme in Advanced Child Protection and is keen to develop research informed teaching and professional practice in the area of child protection.